cursusdb/cursusdb/readme.md

 - File logging and automatic log truncation based on ``log-max-lines`` config
 - Automatic reconnect of any lost node or node replica

+**There are no databases like MySQL let's say where you can have multiples.
+A cluster is your database that spreads data across many nodes.**

 ![drawing3.png](images/drawing3.png)

 ![drawing5.png](images/drawing5.png)